dkarthe/webjeda-blog/_posts/2016-02-03-lazy-loading-large-css-to-speed-up-website.md

 So that solved the problem :)

-I hope this articel has helped you to speed up your website.
+I hope this article has helped you to speed up your website.
 Let me know how it went.
 Leave a comment if you have any suggestion.
 I would be happy to implement it.

 Thanks for reading!